devopsusr-tech/hackerearth2021/README.md

 <h2> How to setup Frontend </h2>
 <a href="frontend/vaccathon/README.md">
-  Guidelines for setuo the frontend
+  Guidelines for setup the frontend
 </a>

 <h2> Continuous Integration </h2>